 16. Dream Catcher

 Making a dream catcher is a fun, inexpensive craft that lets kids get creative, but the story behind dreamcatchers will also inspire your family!
 The idea is that a dream catcher is hung above someone’s bed while they sleep, and during the night bad dreams get trapped in the web, so they’re unable to reach the dreamer.
-They are many tutorials online on how to make a dream catcher but a simple one is to cut out the centre of a paper plate and braid colourful thread through holes within the outline and decorate with beads and feather.
+They are many tutorials online on how to make a dream catcher but a simple one is to cut out the center of a paper plate and braid colorful thread through holes within the outline and decorate with beads and feather.
 They are so many variations to can make as a family.

 17. Make Jewellery

 With any leftover string and beads from the dreamcatchers, you and your family can make jewelry!
 Necklaces, bracelets, rings, and even badges!
 You can get a kit from your local craft store or get creative with household items!
 You can even use pasta (uncooked of course!)
 All you read need is some string and a few decorative materials tools and you are ready to accessorize as a family!

 While you wait for the bad weather to clear away, why not get crafty with your sports equipment?
 Grab the old family football or pick up some cheap ones from your local pound store.
 Your local charity shop might also have some as well.
 It doesn’t matter what they are made of but as long as you can draw on them with a pen.
 Permeant markers are probably the best in this situation.
 Let your family loose with pens and let them create works of art on the footballs!
 Therefore, you have a fun and exquisitely decorated activity for when the sun is shining!